 A woman we met at the farmer’s market told us that we shouldn’t miss Arroyo Seco, a small village just a few miles from Taos.
+(The header photo of this post is from Arroyo Seco.)
 We were close by, so we stopped to wander around for a bit, and enjoyed a tasty lunch at Aceq, a small café that creates their menu from ingredients sourced from local farms and ranches.

 One of the highlights of our time in Taos was spending an evening with Kim and Rick, friends we met in Ashland while they were traveling full-time in their RV a couple of years ago.
 We enjoyed a delicious meal of New Mexican green chile chowder and cornbread, accompanied by wine and good conversation.
 We ended up the evening cozy around their fireplace, with apple pie made with apples from their backyard tree.
 It was delightful.